 For international applicants aiming to join flyDubai, tailored preparation can significantly boost the chance of success.
 Aerocadet, in partnership with Sharp Aviation—a Dubai-based consultancy led by airline professionals with operational experience in the region—offers specialized programs designed to equip candidates for airline assessments and interviews.
 These programs are aligned with common industry practices and include preparation for simulator evaluations.
 This approach ensures that graduates receive practical guidance and develop the confidence needed to perform successfully in competitive airline selection processes, offers specialized programs designed to equip candidates for flyDubai’s rigorous assessments and interviews.
 This collaboration equips graduates with preparation aligned to common airline assessment procedures, increasing their readiness and confidence when applying to airlines in the UAE.

-Upon completing flight training and an initial internship with Aerocadet, candidates undergo preparatory courses focusing on the competencies evaluated during flyDubai’s selection process.
-Following this, trainees obtain a Boeing 737 type rating tailored to flyDubai’s operational specifications.
+Once the assessment is passed, trainees obtain a Boeing 737 type rating tailored to flyDubai’s operational specifications.
 This comprehensive approach not only prepares candidates for the airline’s selection assessments but also familiarizes them with the aircraft and procedures specific to flyDubai, thereby enhancing their employability.

 By meeting flyDubai’s entry requirements and leveraging specialized training programs, aspiring pilots can position themselves competitively for a role within flyDubai, setting the foundation for a rewarding career in aviation with potential progression to leading global airlines.

-The flyDubai Pathway Program Outline
+FlyDubai Pathway Program Outline

 For international pilots aiming to secure a position with flyDubai and eventually transition to prestigious carriers like Emirates, Qatar Airways, or Etihad, the most efficient and cost-effective training and hiring pathway is as follows: